Personal Property Secured Transactions Act

 2. The name, quantity, and price of the subject property; the description of the specific serial number, identifying mark, or specification of the property, if there is any.

-3. A statement that the seller retains ownership of and makes use of the subject property in his possession.
+3. A statement that the seller retains ownership of and uses the subject property in his possession.

 4. The method of payment for the subject property of the sale.